tannewt/wa-law.org/bill/2021-22/hb/1274/S/README.md

 ## Section 4
+1. [Empty]

-(1)(a) A task force on cloud transition is established, with members as provided in this subsection.
+    a.
+A task force on cloud transition is established, with members as provided in this subsection.

-(i) The president of the senate shall appoint one member from each of the two largest caucuses of the senate;
+        i.
+The president of the senate shall appoint one member from each of the two largest caucuses of the senate;

-(ii) The speaker of the house of representatives shall appoint one member from each of the two largest caucuses of the house of representatives;
+        ii.
+The speaker of the house of representatives shall appoint one member from each of the two largest caucuses of the house of representatives;

+        iii.
+The state chief information officer;

-(iii) The state chief information officer;
+        iv.
+The state chief information security officer; and

-(iv) The state chief information security officer; and (v) The president of the senate and the speaker of the house of representatives jointly shall appoint:
+    v.
+The president of the senate and the speaker of the house of representatives jointly shall appoint:

 (A) Two representatives from the represented employees' bargaining unit for state employees;

 (B) One representative from a company providing third-party cloud computing services;

-(C) One representative from a trade association representing cloud computing providers; and (D) One member from the state board for community and technical colleges.
+(C) One representative from a trade association representing cloud computing providers; and

+(D) One member from the state board for community and technical colleges.

-(b) The task force shall be chaired by the state chief information officer, who shall convene the initial meeting.
+    b.
+The task force shall be chaired by the state chief information officer, who shall convene the initial meeting.

-(2) The task force shall review the following issues:
+2. The task force shall review the following issues:

-(a) The impacts on labor of transitioning to third-party cloud computing services;
+    a.
+The impacts on labor of transitioning to third-party cloud computing services;

-(b) The retraining needs that the existing workforce may require to maintain employment in the information technology sector and deliver cloud computing services effectively within state government; and
+    b.
+The retraining needs that the existing workforce may require to maintain employment in the information technology sector and deliver cloud computing services effectively within state government; and

-(c) The optimal method for delivering such training.
+    c.
+The optimal method for delivering such training.

-(3) Staff support for the task force, including administration of task force meetings, must be provided by the office of the chief information officer.
+3. Staff support for the task force, including administration of task force meetings, must be provided by the office of the chief information officer.
 Additional staff support for legislative members of the task force must be provided by senate committee services and the house of representatives office of program research.

-(4) Legislative members of the task force are reimbursed for travel expenses in accordance with RCW 44.04.120.
+4. Legislative members of the task force are reimbursed for travel expenses in accordance with RCW 44.04.120.
 Nonlegislative members are not entitled to be reimbursed for travel expenses if they are elected officials or are participating on behalf of an employer, governmental entity, or other organization.
 Any reimbursement for other nonlegislative members is subject to chapter 43.03 RCW.

-(5) The task force shall report its findings and recommendations to the governor and the appropriate committees of the legislature by November 30, 2021.
+5. The task force shall report its findings and recommendations to the governor and the appropriate committees of the legislature by November 30, 2021.

-(6) This section expires December 31, 2021.
+6. This section expires December 31, 2021.